octo-technology/OpenTezos/docs/michelson/tutorial.md

  When using big and complex types as values, it is recommended to use the `big_map` data structure which is a lazily deserialized map.

+ A _big_map_ type has a lower storage cost than a standard map of the same size.

-Operations on _big_map_ type have higher gas costs than those over standard maps, as data is lazily deserialized.
-However, a _big_map_ type has a lower storage cost than a standard map of the same size.
+However, operations on _big_map_ type have higher gas costs than those over standard maps, as data is lazily deserialized.
+The behavior of `GET`, `UPDATE` and `MEM` is the same on big_maps as on standard maps, except that under the hood, elements are loaded and deserialized on demand.